Improving Targeted Molecule Generation through Language Model Fine-Tuning Via Reinforcement Learning: Experimental Setup and Results

-To elevate the performance of the Drug Target Interaction model as a reward, we embarked on various experiments, ranging from employing individual models to amalgamating them into groups to explore diverse outcomes.
-These efforts culminated in the final experiment: an ensemble learning strategy involving two distinct DeepPurpose models—CNN and transformer-based.
-After rigorous evaluation, we determined that the optimal approach was to merge the predicted affinities, as depicted in Equation \ref{eq3}.
+The reward utilized for fine-tuning the generative model in RL consisted of two key components: drug-target interaction and the validity assessment of the generated molecule.
+We performed optimization to make sure their building and performance were good. \textbf{DTI Enhancements}: The Mean Squared Error results for the CNN-CNN and the CNN-Transformer models were 0.004 and 0.006, respectively.
+We first experimented with using individual models in the RL framework and monitored the policy learning.
+Then, we combined two models using an ensemble learning strategy.
+We found that the optimal approach was to merge the predicted affinities of the two models, as shown in Equation \ref{eq3}.
 In this equation, $\textit{C}$ represents CNN, $\textit{T}$ represents Transformer, and $\textit{P}$ represents predictions.
-We assigned weights ($\textit{C}_w$ = 0.25 and $\textit{T}_w$ = 0.75) to each model's predictions to reflect their impact on the final affinity score.
-This fusion technique allowed us to leverage the strengths of both models, resulting in a more resilient and efficient improvement.
+We assigned weights ($\textit{C}_w$ = 0.25 and $\textit{T}_w$ = 0.75) to each model's predictions to reflect their influence on the final affinity score, as these values were determined to yield the best performance.
+This fusion technique allowed us to leverage the strengths of both models, resulting in more robust and efficient policy optimization.